onaio/onadata/docs/data.rst

     curl -X GET https://api.ona.io/api/v1/data/22845?decryption_status=failed

-For submissions that have a status of ``failed``, there exists a ``decryption_error`` field that contains the error code.
-The following are the possible error codes:
+For submissions that have a status of ``failed``, there exists a ``_decryption_error`` field that contains an error name and message.
+The following are the possible errors:

 - ``MAX_RETRIES_EXCEEDED``: System was unable to decrypt the submission after multiple attempts.
 - ``KMS_KEY_DISABLED``: Encryption key is disabled.